Meet Our Team

 Executive Director

-Faith joined CFI as their Executive Director in November, 2024 and brings with her abundant experience in non-profit organizing and management.
-She oversees all operations and implementations of visions and strategies for the growth and success of CFI.
-Faith is a committed communitarian who volunteers her capacities and passions for aligning policy, budget and outcomes for justice and equity with the Tacoma Public School Board, the Washington State Historical Society, Tacoma Creates for the City of Tacoma, the Filipino American National Historical Society, Trinity Neighborhood Medical Clinic, and the Imagine Justice Project.
-She is a staunch ally for advancing full justice and equity for LGBTQIA+ and BIPOC communities.
-Faith raises her growing family in the South Sound with her husband, and is a proud peer in the IL Movement.
+Faith leads with a justice-centered approach, aligning policy, budgeting, and outcomes to advance equity across the systems CFI engages.
+She extends this leadership through board and community service with the Tacoma Public School Board, Washington State Historical Society, Tacoma Creates for the City of Tacoma, the Filipino American National Historical Society, Trinity Neighborhood Medical Clinic, and the Imagine Justice Project.
+She is a strong ally in advancing full justice and equity for LGBTQIA+, BIPOC, migrant and immigrant communities.

 Janice has an extensive background working with people to access housing and emergency shelters.
 She works with participants primarily in our Pathways to Community Living program helping them transition into stable housing.
 Janice is an advocate when it comes to fair housing rights and helps participants navigate all the complexities that come with applying for community resources and benefits.
 She also works with referrals from the Division of Vocational Rehabilitation and provides independent living skills training.

-Alea Camacho (she/her) Veteran Directed Care Specialist (Lakewood)
+Alea Camacho (she/her) Veteran Directed Care Program Manager (Lakewood)

 Alea works primarily with our veteran participants, whether they are part of the VDC program or Neuro-Rehab program.
 She was raised in a military family and grew up in Guam.
 After moving to Washington for college she grew a passion for helping people.
 She is also a spouse of a veteran and enjoys getting to know people from all walks of life.
 Alea also has experience working in the public schools and enjoys supporting youth with disabilities.